Copycat Starbucks Spinach, Feta & Egg White Wrap

 • Perfect for meal prep or busy mornings on the go

-• Egg whites – Provide a high-protein, fluffy filling; I used liquid egg whites, but you can also separate them from whole eggs if you prefer
+• Egg whites create a fluffy, protein-packed filling that keeps this wrap light but satisfying.
+I like using liquid egg whites for convenience, but you can also separate the whites from whole eggs if you prefer.

-• Mozzarella cheese – Creates a melty layer to help hold the filling together
+• Mozzarella cheese creates a melty layer to help hold the filling together.
+It also helps bring all the flavors together and gives the wrap that classic cheesy bite.

 • Serve warm with hot sauce or sriracha for extra heat.